oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/README.md

 OroConsentBundle helps process customers personal data in line with GDPR rules.

-Provides ability to manage various consents (optional and required) to be accepted by the storefront customers during registration, RFQ submission and checkout.
-Extends the customer registration, checkout and RFQ submission processes in OroCommerce to allow for collection of various user consents.
+OroConsentBundle extends the customer registration, checkout and RFQ submission processes in OroCommerce and provides the ability for storefront customers to accept mandatory and optional consents during registration, RFQ submission, and checkout.

 ## Overview